tokeo/tokeo/README.md

 For timed jobs excution there is an integrated interactive [Apscheduler](https://apscheduler.readthedocs.io/en/master/) cron service.

+Last but not least expose your values and functions via [Nicegui](https://nicegui.io/) web based api and pages.

 Kickstart your EDA projects with **tokeo** and experience a seamless development cycle.

 Cheers<br/>